junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas is not physical, not really.
 Cas does not come from this dimension, but he chooses here, he comes here.
 He resides in a body, and he walks the Earth.
 And now, he is inside Dean.
 He drops the grand form, and he curls up the whole multidimensional wavelength in that small corner of Dean's brain.
 And he doesn't complain about claustrophobia.
 He stands there, and he says, "Dean."
 As if all that he wants to say can be condensed into one word.
 As if this place, of all, it's the only place he'd rather be.

 For the first time, Dean thinks, maybe this is for the first time, he finally starts to have a glimpse of understanding what it means to be an angel.
 A real angel in all their forms, from their views.
-Not just the vessel, not just a piece.
+Not just the vessel, not just a thread of light, not just a part of a whole.
 Not just, a fragment of trench coat, a thread of tie fabric, a flying feather, a floating eye, or a silvery slice of the ring -- the pieces he saw in the dimension in between, the pieces giving him nightmares nights after nights.
 Oddly, Dean finds himself feeling a tiny little bit of appreciation for what that dimension shows him.
 As many nightmares as it gives him, he finally gets to understand, Cas is magnificent and giant and beautiful, beyond his imagination.
 For the first time, for real.

 Dean clenches his fingers, putting his weight on the hands, holding himself there.
 At that minute, he wants nothing more than to really hold that hand, hold Cas.
 So he turns back to inside his head.